* French govt has made 50/50 ownership offer to Italy

 The French side has been concerned the Italians would shift projects from Saint-Nazaire to Italy as the shipyard's order book for huge luxury ocean liners is currently brimming over.

 But the French also have a strategic interest in the shipyard for its capacity to build warships.
-Le Maire offered to extend naval construction cooperation as part of a 50/50 ownership deal. ($1 = 0.8587 euros) (Reporting by Leigh Thomas; Additional reporting by Alberto Sisto in Rome and Elisa Anzolin in Milan; Editing by Sudip Kar-Gupta, Andrew Callus and Adrian Croft)
+Le Maire offered to extend naval construction cooperation as part of a 50/50 ownership deal. ($1 = 0.8587 euros) (Additional reporting by Alberto Sisto and Isla Binnie in Rome, Elisa Anzolin in Milan, Guillaume Frouin in Nantes; Editing by Andrew Callus and Adrian Croft)